+Simply put, the power required to run two ovens (albeit smaller sized) is greater than a 13 amp plug can provide.
 Because of this, a double oven will need hardwiring to a suitable higher amp supply.

-As a general rule.
-13 amp plugs can take a maximum of 3KW (3000 watts).
+As a general rule, 13 amp plugs can take a maximum of 3KW (3000 watts).

 Working out the amps needed to power an oven is a quick and easy calculation.